 It is recognised that not only do large changes, such as the demolition of buildings, threaten the special qualities of our conservation areas.
 Small, incremental changes, can also significantly erode the quality and appearance of the historic buildings and spaces that contribute to the character of the Conservation Area.
 Insensitive new developments and removal of original features can harm the appearance of the area as much as overgrown gardens and crumbling masonry.

 This is why it is important that works such as painting of buildings, changes to windows and doors, the addition of extensions or conservatories, the demolition of outbuildings and boundary walls and alterations to shop fronts, fascias and shop signs are done in a sensitive way.
-Advice on how to go about such work is available at www.glasgow.gov.uk/planning.
+Advice on how to go about such work is available on our Website.

 Owners should search on the Council's website to bring up all property details associated with an address and to check if they are in a Conservation Area on the Property Search register or if their property is a listed building before commencing any work.

-If you are in doubt as to whether you require Planning Permission please consult the City Design team.
+If you are in doubt as to whether you require Planning Permission, please consult the Heritage team or Planning Enquiries.
 Unauthorised alterations are liable to enforcement action by the Council and may result in fines.
 Under current legislation, property owners seeking to sell their property will require in their Home Report to declare if alterations to their properties have been authorised by the Local Authority, or seek retrospective approval for the works.